lukitoki1/ppadv/README.md

 ### More information

-Inf you want to find out more about how to use the app and how the app was build, please refer to:
+If you want to find out more about how to use the app and how the app was build, please refer to:

 * Functional Specification,
-* Implementation Specification.
+* Implementation Specification,
+* Design Decisions Document.

-Both documents can be found bundled with this project.
+The whole documentary has been bundled with this project.